Contents

 5 Types of Risk Assessment & How to Use Them

-In this article, we’ll cover the five different types of risk assessments and how you can use them to maintain top-level health and safety standards.
+In this guide, we’ll explore the five main types of risk assessments and how you can use them to support comprehensive health and safety management in your organization.

 Stages of a risk assessment